hoanglongplanner/blog/src/20231014-reapervstpresetcsv/pdf/hoanglongplanner-ReaperVSTPresetCSV.md

 The code below will get parameter values (different from context value), round and automatically append these values into #pv2 array

-- min
-- max
-- middle
+- parameterValue (current, min, max, middle)
+- contextValue (current, min, max, middle)
 - step (how much to increase and decrease knob, 0.1 0.01 0.001) (DISCARD)
 - isToggle (in theory it should only be 0 or 1) (DISCARD)
-- contextValue

 Note: DISCARD meaning it won't be present in the new script, I discard these value because they are not helpful at all.
-(You could compare the old and new CSV version provided in Github repo).
+(You could compare the old and new CSV files provided in Github repo).

 ```c
 // !
 ORIGINAL VERSION